Join the Conversation About Influenza

 I was wondering if you are immune compromised on a immune modulator drug when it it recommended to get another shot for covid 19.
 I am almost 4 months from my last shot.

-Sherimassie asked over 1 year agoThank you for your question.
+Sherimassie asked almost 2 years agoThank you for your question.

 Everyone 12 and older, including immunocompromised individuals, who completed any primary series (including a mix of AstraZeneca, Pfizer and Moderna vaccines) or who have received any number of previous boosters can receive a booster.